Piano Rhythm Patterns Every Player Should Know

 Not just music, even speech can have a rhythmic pattern to it.

-In this guide we’ll show you the most essential piano rhythms every player should know.
+In this guide we’ll show you the most essential patterns every player should know.

 You may not use some of these yourself, but be sure to become familiar with them so you’re a versatile player.

-You will need to know how to count music beats and measures/bars, and also understand how time/rhythm in music works.
+You will need to know how to count music beats and measures/bars, and also understand how time in music works.

 And if you really want to level up your piano playing, consider taking structured online piano lessons – they’re the single best way to learn piano on your own.